frontenddogma/css-optimization-basics/manuscript/production.md

 C> _Example: Just one style sheet._

-Compromises and exceptions should be made sparingly and wisely, as with [the approach taken by Google’s Go framework](https://meiert.com/en/blog/google-web-frameworks/): Provide a small core style sheet sufficient for basic pages, a bigger one for more complex pages, and individual style sheets for custom subsites and pages.
+Compromises and exceptions should be made sparingly and wisely, as I may demonstrate with an approach I took in [Google’s Go framework](https://meiert.com/en/blog/google-web-frameworks/): Provide a small core style sheet sufficient for basic pages, a bigger one for more complex pages, and individual style sheets for custom subsites and pages.

 ```
 ┣ go.css (or)